voxserv/freeswitch_conf_minimal/README.md

 Tested on Debian with packages from [http://files.freeswitch.org].

-## Usage if you do everethyng as root
+## Usage if you do everything as root

 <pre><code>
 cd /tmp